barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 However, I am still quite old school in that I like to listen to my music through my 20 year old separates hifi.
 You would have thought that there would be a reliable way of doing this, but apparently not.

-I've tried a number of solutions with varying degrees of success over the years:
+I've tried a number of solutions with varying degrees of success over the years, including:

 * Stream from iTunes on my laptop via AirPort
 * Upload all my music to a free Google Play account, then stream via a Google Chromecast Audio